okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 **Resolve the visual impact**

-To suppress the brief appearance of the Okta sign-in page, use a [custom domain](/docs/guides/custom-url-domain/main/#about-okta-domain-customization) and update some javaScript/CSS to display the page only in the event of user intervention.
+To suppress the brief appearance of the Okta sign-in page, use a [custom domain](/docs/guides/custom-url-domain/main/#about-okta-domain-customization) and update some javaScript/CSS:

 - (Required) In the HTML header, add the following to remove the opacity of the `okta-login-container`: